Architecture and Concepts of Infinite Scale

 When Marie accepts that share, her clients will be able to sync the new storage space at

 Infinite Scale runtime allows us to dynamically manage services running in a single process.
 We use suture to create a supervisor tree that starts each service in a dedicated Go routine.
-By default, Infinite Scale will start all built-in Infinite Scale extensions in a single process.
+By default, Infinite Scale will start all built-in Infinite Scale services in a single process.
 Individual services can be moved to other nodes to scale out and meet specific performance requirements.
 A go-micro-based registry allows services in multiple nodes to form a distributed microservice architecture.

 While the go-micro framework provides abstractions as well as implementations for the different components in a microservice architecture, it uses a more developer-focused runtime philosophy: It is used to download services from a repo, compile them on the fly and start them as individual processes.
-For Infinite Scale we decided to use a more admin-friendly runtime: You can download a single binary and start the contained Infinite Scale extensions with a single command:
+For Infinite Scale we decided to use a more admin-friendly runtime: You can download a single binary and start the contained Infinite Scale services with a single command:

 ocis server.
 This also makes packaging easier.